linode/docs/docs/guides/development/javascript/how-to-link-javascript-to-html/index.md

 - The `async` attribute tells the browser to load a JavaScript file (linked via the `src` attribute) in the background.

-- The `defer` attribute similarly tells the browser to load a linked JavaScript file in the background.
+- The `defer` attribute tells the browser to load a linked JavaScript file in the background.
 But this attribute additionally ensures that the JavaScript code is only executed after the page has completely loaded.

 - The `type` attribute is used to identify the kind of script.
-However, since JavaScript has become the unambiguous standard, this attribute is rarely necessary any more.
+However, since JavaScript has become the unambiguous standard, this attribute is rarely necessary anymore.

 - The `charset` attribute lets you define a different character set for an external JavaScript file.
 This attribute, though common to see, is actually now [considered deprecated](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-charset) since documents now must use UTF-8.

-The next sections go into more detail on the two most useful attributes shown above, `async` and `defer`.
+The following sections go into more detail on the two most useful attributes shown above, `async` and `defer`.
 These sections introduce you to how these attributes can be used to improve your web page's performance.

 #### Async